otrv4/otrv4/architecture-decisions/015-encoding.md

 OTRv4 will use little and big-endian format.
 It will use little-endian for data types used for elliptic curve arithmetic (points and field elements), and big-endian for everything else.
-This is decided as so in order to be consistent with RFC8032, meaning that implementers of OTRv4 can reuse EdDSA libraries without having to change the format or the encoding of them.
+This is decided as so in order to be consistent with RFC 8032, meaning that implementers of OTRv4 can reuse EdDSA libraries without having to change the format or the encoding of them.

-In order, to be consistent with RFC8032 as well, `POINT` will be a 57-bytes byte array (this number is defined according to `b`, which is an integer with `2^(b-1) > p`).
+In order, to be consistent with RFC 8032 as well, `POINT` will be a 57-bytes byte array (this number is defined according to `b`, which is an integer with `2^(b-1) > p`).
 EdDSA public keys have exactly `b` bits, and EdDSA signatures have exactly `2 * b` bits.
 A `SCALAR` will be 56-bytes byte array ((`b-1)-bit` encoding of elements of the finite field `GF(p)`).
 The private keys and any